qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - what do i have to do to get my emails
 - cannot get any emails
 - get mail
-- who are you and why are you a get
 - not getting all my mail
 - i did not get any email
 - i am not getting any emails